Madrid Spain Travel Guide

 Covered by EHIC for public healthcare, but supplemental insurance is wise.

 General Emergency (Police, Fire, Ambulance): 112 (European emergency number).
 This number reaches all emergency services and functions across Spain.
-It is free to ring from any phone, including mobile phones without a SIM card.
+It is free to call from any phone, including mobile phones without a SIM card.

 Keep digital and physical copies of passport, visa, and insurance separate from originals.